pjarymowycz/gis-blog/about.md

 ---
 layout: page
-title: About this Site
+title: About
 ---

 <p class="message">
-  Hey there!</br>
+  Hey there!
   Welcome to my blog!
+</p>

+## About this Site

 I use this site for posting stuff that interests be, particularly about GIS and photography.
 This site was created with the [Jekyll](http://jekyllrb.com) theme [Lanyon](http://lanyon.getpoole.com).
-</p>

 ## About Lanyon